ugurcany/TurkeyWeatherAPI/README.md

 ## TurkeyWeatherAPI

-###Current weather data for the cities and districts of Turkey and 5-day forecasts
+Current weather and 5-day forecast data for the cities and districts of Turkey

 *Data source: http://www.mgm.gov.tr/*